How to choose the correct Electronic Speed Controller (ESC)? – Part 6

-In this article, we are going to learn to do the ESC Calculations.
-Also, we are going to study about the control systems connections (basically, how are the electronics are connected to each other) !!
+In this article, we will learn how to perform ESC Calculations.
+Also, we are going to study the control systems connections (basically, how the electronics are connected)!

 ESC stands for Electronic Speed Controller.
-It’s job is to provide set appropriate voltage across the BLDC motor according to the throttle given on the transmitter.
+Its job is to provide a set appropriate voltage across the BLDC motor according to the throttle given on the transmitter.

-• For example, Suppose, I give 25% throttle, so, to get the speed corresponding to 25% throttle, what should be voltage applied across the motor –> this is the job of ESC ! (speed is controlled by controlling current)
+• For example, suppose I give 25% throttle, so to get the speed corresponding to 25% throttle, what should be the voltage applied across the motor -> this is the job of the ESC! (speed is controlled by controlling current)

-• The main thing to understand is that, we will be controlling the voltage across the motor with the help of ESC.
-We are already aware of the motor kV relation :
+• The main thing to understand is that we will be controlling the voltage across the motor with the help of the ESC.
+We are already aware of the motor kV relation:

-From the example itself, we can understand that choosing a proper ESC is very much crucial so that everything is under control and also safe at the same time
+From the example itself, we can understand that choosing a proper ESC is very crucial so that everything is under control and also safe at the same time.

 Fig. Wiring Connections of ESC